aerospike/aerospike-client-python/doc/admin_revoke_privileges.md

 **privileges**, a list of dictionaries specifying th privileges to be revoked.

-**policies**, the dictionary of policies to be given while revoking privileges from the database.
+**policy**, the dictionary of policy options to be given while revoking privileges from the database.

 ## Return Values
 Returns an integer status code